Mxrk/gcl/README.md

 I use this structure for every project I clone, so I had to navigate into the given base folder and create all underlying folders which was quite a pain.
 That's why I created this tiny tool which helps to keep the structure without the need for multiple commands.

 Example: `gcl https://github.com/<user>/<project>`
+You can either set a basepath via the gcl environment variable or the curent working directory will be used.

 gcl is creating a `<basePath>/github.com/<user>/<project>` folder structure were the project will be cloned into.